 Local Commercial Strategy Appendix 3

-The Municipal Heritage Inventory (MHI) is prepared under the Heritage of Western Australia Act 1990.
+The Local Heritage Inventory (LHI) is prepared under the Heritage of Western Australia Act 1990.
 The Inventory has Town Planning implications for those properties identified in the list.
-The MHI is reviewed annually and changes are advertised for public comment before becoming operational.
+The LHI is reviewed periodically and the addition and deletion of places are advertised for public comment before becoming operational.

 |Residential Design Guidelines